Việt Nam Quốc Dân Đảng: Exile in Yunnan

 The VNQDĐ was gradually overshadowed as the leading Vietnamese independence organisation by Ho's Indochinese Communist Party (ICP).
 In 1940, Ho arrived in Yunnan, which was a hotbed of both ICP and VNQDĐ activity.
 He initiated collaboration between the ICP and other nationalists such as the VNQDĐ.
 At the time, World War II had broken out and Japan had conquered most of eastern China and replaced the French in Vietnam.
 Ho moved east to the neighbouring province of Guangxi, where Chinese military leaders had been attempting to organise Vietnamese nationalists against the Japanese.
 The VNQDĐ had been active in Guangxi and some of their members had joined the KMT army.
 Under the umbrella of KMT activities, a broad alliance of nationalists emerged.
-With Ho at the forefront, the Viet Nam Doc Lap Dong Minh Hoi (Vietnamese Independence League, usually known as the Viet Minh) was formed and based in the town of Chinghsi.
-The pro-VNQDĐ nationalist Ho Ngoc Lam, a KMT army officer and former disciple of Phan Boi Chau, was named as the deputy of Phạm Văn Đồng, later to be Ho's Prime Minister.
-The front was later broadened and renamed the Viet Nam Giai Phong Dong Minh (Vietnam Liberation League).
-It was an uneasy situation, as another VNQDĐ leader, Truong Boi Cong, a graduate of a KMT military academy, wanted to challenge the communists for pre-eminence, while Vũ Hồng Khanh led a virulently anti-communist VNQDĐ faction.
+With Ho at the forefront, the Việt Nam Độc lập Đồng minh Hội (Vietnamese Independence League, usually known as the Viet Minh) was formed and based in the town of Chinghsi.
+The pro-VNQDĐ nationalist Hồ Ngọc Lâm, a KMT army officer and former disciple of Phan Bội Châu, was named as the deputy of Phạm Văn Đồng, later to be Ho's Prime Minister.
+The front was later broadened and renamed the Việt Nam giải phóng đồng minh (Vietnam Liberation League).
+It was an uneasy situation, as another VNQDĐ leader, Trương Bội Công, a graduate of a KMT military academy, wanted to challenge the communists for pre-eminence, while Vũ Hồng Khanh led a virulently anti-communist VNQDĐ faction.
 The Viet Nam Revolutionary League was a union of various Vietnamese nationalist groups, run by the pro Chinese VNQDĐ.
 Chinese KMT General Zhang Fakui created the league to further Chinese influence in Indochina, against the French and Japanese.
 Its stated goal was for unity with China under the Three Principles of the People, created by KMT founder Dr. Sun and opposition to Vietnamese and French Imperialists.
-The Revolutionary League was controlled by Nguyen Hai Than, who was born in China and could not speak Vietnamese.
+The Revolutionary League was controlled by Nguyễn Hải Thần, who was born in China and could not speak Vietnamese.
 General Zhang shrewdly blocked the Communists of Vietnam, and Ho Chi Minh from entering the league, as his main goal was Chinese influence in Indochina.
 The KMT utilized these Vietnamese nationalists during World War II against Japanese forces.
 At one stage, the communists made an appeal for other Vietnamese anti-colonialists to join forces, but condemned Khanh as an "opportunist" and "fake revolutionary" in their letter.
-The cooperation in the border area lasted for only a few months before VNQDĐ officials complained to the local KMT officials that the communists, led by Dong and Võ Nguyên Giáp, were attempting to dominate the league.
+The cooperation in the border area lasted for only a few months before VNQDĐ officials complained to the local KMT officials that the communists, led by Đồng and Võ Nguyên Giáp, were attempting to dominate the league.
 This prompted the local authorities to shut down the front's activities.